Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple delete operation with one required parameter, clear annotations, and no output schema, the description is complete.
-It specifies the purpose and the irreversible nature, which is sufficient for correct invocation.
+For a simple delete operation with one required parameter and an output schema (as indicated by context signals), the description is mostly complete.
+It could mention expected return values but is sufficient for use.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.